shredtechular/antdimot.github.io/data/ef_custom_config.md

             HasMany( o => o.Roles ).WithMany();
         }
     }
-Now, for use our custom configuration, we will simply add RoleConfiguration and UserConfiguration to **DbContext**:
+Now, for using our custom configuration, we will add RoleConfiguration and UserConfiguration to **DbContext**:

     public class MyDbContext : DbContext
     {